WanjikuWanjiku/sc300-entra-ui-fixes/findings/finding-01-identity-navigation.md

 "In the left navigation pane, select Entra ID."

+---

 ## Root Cause

-The Entra Admin Center interface has been updated and the navigation terminology has changed.
+The Microsoft Entra Admin Center interface has been updated and the navigation terminology has changed.

+Some Microsoft Learn exercises still reference the previous interface.

+---

 ## Evidence